Repeated Multimarket Contact with Private Monitoring: A Belief-Free Approach: Discussions

 \section{Discussions}

-We have seen that NTPD sometimes outperforms EV.
-What aspects of NTPD contribute to such results?
-A key feature involves the nonlinearlity of the transtion probabilities.
-In fact that from state~$R$ to $P$ does not depend on the outcome in $A$ at all, as long as it contains at least one good signal.
-However, if all signals from $A$ are bad, the transition probability sharply increases. \aiseries In the former, that probability is $k\hat{\varepsilon}$ where $k$ is the number of bad signals in $B$.
-In the latter, it sharply increases to $1-(M_B-k)\hat{\varepsilon}$. \mdseries This nonlinearity specifies the NTPD's first equilibrium condition in Eq.~\ref{eq:1st}.
+Let us explain why gEV can form an equilibrium.
+A key feature involves the nonlinearity of the transition probabilities.
+In fact, the transition probabilities from state~$R$ to $P$ do not depend on the outcome in $A$ at all, as long as it contains at least one good signal.
+However, if all signals from $A$ are bad, the transition probability sharply increases by $\beta^R$.
 Why does this nonlinearity help?
 Suppose the other player is at state~$R$, and consider how a player wants to play the PDs in $A$.
 Her incentive to play $C$ or $D$ in one PD in $A$ crucially depends on the probability of the event that all signals among the other PDs in $A$ are bad.
 Only under that event, is her action in this PD pivotal.
 Naturally, the event is more likely when she defects among more PDs in $A$.
 Therefore, her temptation to defect in one PD in $A$ is largest when she cooperates among all other PDs in $A$.
 Note that we apply a similar argument to this when we check the incentives.
-This observation implies that once an NTPD strategy prevents a player from defecting in one PD in $A$, it automatically ensures that the player has no incentive to defect in any number of PDs in $A$.
-Therefore, as long as we consider the NTPD strategies, we can effectively ignore all actions which defect among two or more PDs in $A$.
-This reduction in the number of incentive constraints is a key to the payoff improvement results brought about by NTPD.
-Conversely, NTPD never outperforms EV with two PDs as in Corporally~\ref{cor:NTPD2eqbm} because this reduction is ineffective for proving Theorem~\ref{thm:NTPD for two markets}.
+This observation implies that once gEV prevents a player from defecting in one PD in $A$, it automatically ensures that the player has no incentive to defect in any number of PDs in $A$.
+Thus, as long as we consider gEV, we can effectively ignore all actions which defect among two or more PDs in $A$.
+This reduction in the number of incentive constraints is a key to the payoff improvement results brought about by gEV.

-This argument also reveals that the NTPD strategies must involve partial defection.
-Due to the nonlinearity, it is suboptimal to defect in all PDs, including the ones in $B$.
-Since the actions at states~$R$ and $P$ must be both optimal in a belief-free equilibrium, full defection cannot be the action at state~$P$.

-Alternatively, we suspect a more complicated strategy, i.e., automata with more than two states, not to improve the payoff.
-Adding a new cooperation state is ineffective for achieving an equilibrium, since it gives a player a chance to exploit her opponent. \aiseries Because the new state increases the likelihood that a player cooperates, even if the opponent defects, she is unlikely to shift a punishment state.
-Thus, he at a cooperation state can deviate to defect without being punished. \mdseries Conversely, adding a punishment state may lead to an equilibrium.
-However, such a strategy inevitably decreases the payoff.
-Also, the idea of NTPD can be extended for games beyond PD, e.g., a game where a player has actions more than three.
-We can construct some similar strategy if a game has an efficient outcome, e.g., every player cooperates, and a Nash outcome, e.g., every player defects.